Coastal Research in Environmental Science and Technology

 - Participate in field trips/social events in and around Boston Harbor

-- Present summer research at a program wide symposium at the end of the program
+- Present summer research as a poster at a program wide symposium at the end of the program

 The CREST-REU Program at the University of Massachusetts Boston has been/is fundedby grants from the National Science Foundation: NSF Award #1359242; OCE-GEO; PIs Christian and Hannigan and NSF Award # 1062374; OCE-GEO/OCE Education and Human Resources; PIs: Hannigan and Christian